insyri/rstrafes-mod-doc-draft/info/how-to-handshow.md

 - Mouse
 - Monitor
 - Audio
-- Keyboard (At least WASD)
+- Keyboard (At least the keys you use)

 ## Post Recording
-- No skipping, cutting, filtering, or editing of any kind after or before recording the video that directly affects the hand view.
-[chris](https://www.youtube.com/watch?v=IOSiWzkuMz8) has a video with a good example of editing that does not affect the hand view.

-Rule of thumb is this: if it doesn't change anything when editied in relative to the undedited, it is probably okay.
-However, it is just easier to not edit it at all.
+For a 100% handshow, editing for cutting, skipping, or filtering is not recommended.
+If you think you can improve something for the handshow via editing, like syncing unsynced video sources, then it makes sense. **If it doesn't change anything when edited in relation to the raw, it is probably OK,** but it's easier not to edit at all.

-- File type must be previewable somehow without downloading the video, whether on a website or on the discord client/app.
-If your camera takes footage in a file format not supported by discord previewing, convert it using an online application to mp4.
+Sharing the recording is recommended to be previewable without local computer downloads, you can put your video on YouTube, Streamable, Medal, and if you want to send it through Discord, you can compress the video down to requirements at [8mb.video](https://8mb.video/), just make sure it isn't too compressed.
+If you are sending through Discord, make sure it's in an mp4 format, else, you should convert it to an mp4 via any website you trust or local computing.

+Handshow camera and screen recording can be seperate uploads.